• STORE

 So Many Insane Plays - Unrestriction Proposals

 My friend Paul Mastriano once accidentally left a small satchel of CDs in my car.
-The first CD in the case was labeled "Fired Up."
-Curious I popped it in.
-The CD was an awesome mix of classic tracks like Toto’s Africa Billie Jean and hip new stuff including a track I’d never heard before Jamiroquai’s "Virtual Insanity."
+The first CD in the case was labeled “Fired Up.”
+Curious, I popped it in.
+The CD was an awesome mix of classic tracks like Toto’s Africa, Billie Jean, and hip new stuff including a track I’d never heard before, Jamiroquai’s “Virtual Insanity.”
 The songs were up-beat and energizing.
 It wasn’t long before I was feeling fired up!

-After I was sure that I got my fill of the CD I told him I had his CDs.
-I told him I was particularly fond of the tracks on the "Fired Up" CD.
+After I was sure that I got my fill of the CD, I told him I had his CDs.
+I told him I was particularly fond of the tracks on the “Fired Up” CD.
 Imagine my surprise when Paul told me what that label really meant.
 Paul made the CD after he was fired from his job!

-In late December I went to the Columbus Convention Center (in fact the exact same room as Grand Prix Columbus) to hear Barack Obama speak.
-Barack told the story of a small campaign stop in a rustic rural community – a favor to a congressman who promised to endorse him if he traveled to his district.
-After a miserable night and only a few hours of sleep Barack arrived feeling tired and grumpy.
-As he launched into his stump speech an eccentric old woman began to chant a peculiar phrase asking if he was "fired up."
-Barack continued his monologue and the lady interrupted him again this time asking if he was "fired up and ready to go."
-Evidently this woman had been repeating this line for decades now.
-She was known in the community as the "fired up lady."
+In late December, I went to the Columbus Convention Center (in fact, the exact same room as Grand Prix Columbus) to hear Barack Obama speak.
+Barack told the story of a small campaign stop in a rustic, rural community — a favor to a congressman who promised to endorse him if he traveled to his district.
+After a miserable night and only a few hours of sleep, Barack arrived feeling tired and grumpy.
+As he launched into his stump speech, an eccentric old woman began to chant a peculiar phrase, asking if he was “fired up.”
+Barack continued his monologue and the lady interrupted him again, this time asking if he was “fired up and ready to go.”
+Evidently, this woman had been repeating this line for decades now.
+She was known in the community as the “fired up lady.”
 But the odd thing was that her chant actually began to pick up the sleepy crowd.
 The energy and enthusiasm reached a crescendo.
-Pretty soon Barack was feeling fired up too.
+Pretty soon, Barack was feeling fired up too.

 The moral of the story is that one person can change a room.
-That room can change a city which (at the right time and place) can change the course of a nation which can change the world.
+That room can change a city, which (at the right time and place) can change the course of a nation, which can change the world.

-So too you can make a difference.
+So too, you can make a difference.

-Difference in what you say?
-Well in case you had forgotten the next Banned and Restricted List update is about to occur.
-The DCI – basically R&D and other key players at Wizards – will be meeting soon if not already to set the course for the next three months.
+Difference in what, you say?
+Well, in case you had forgotten, the next Banned and Restricted List update is about to occur.
+The DCI — basically R&D and other key players at Wizards — will be meeting soon, if not already, to set the course for the next three months.
 The DCI listens to the public.
 Your voice matters.

-In the past I’ve always been leery about public involvement on these matters but I think the Vintage community is now sufficiently educated and in tune with policy to make good recommendations and provide sound advice.
+In the past, I’ve always been leery about public involvement on these matters, but I think the Vintage community is now sufficiently educated and in tune with policy to make good recommendations and provide sound advice.
 I urge you to make your opinion known.
-The more of you that speak up the more likely that they’ll see a common theme and the more likely that crank opinions will be drowned out.
+The more of you that speak up, the more likely that they’ll see a common theme and the more likely that crank opinions will be drowned out.

 This article is about what I think.

 Pretty much everyone agrees that Vintage is in a golden age.
-The format is strategically fascinating incredibly diverse broad in terms of strategies and colors and much slower than it’s been in years.
+The format is strategically fascinating, incredibly diverse, broad in terms of strategies and colors, and much slower than it’s been in years.
 Creatures are amazing right now.
-In fact that's part of the problem.
-Our "golden age" of Vintage makes it virtually impossible to persuasively and completely argue for further changes.
-A diverse healthy and by all accounts fun format is not the place to tinker with the restricted list… right?
+In fact, that’s part of the problem.
+Our “golden age” of Vintage makes it virtually impossible to persuasively and completely argue for further changes.
+A diverse, healthy, and by all accounts fun format is not the place to tinker with the restricted list… right?

-That's probably true.
-"If it ain't broke don't fix it" is clichd wisdom… but not for the reason that phrase suggests.
-This aphorism suggests that there is no "fix" for something that is not broken.
-The problem isn't that something is broken.
+That’s probably true.
+“If it ain’t broke, don’t fix it” is clichéd wisdom… but not for the reason that phrase suggests.
+This aphorism suggests that there is no “fix” for something that is not broken.
+The problem isn’t that something is broken.
 Even functional things can be improved upon.
 The problem is that human beings are generally not capable of accurately forecasting in a complex system.
 A simple decision rule is as likely produce better results than following an erroneous but more accurately mapped-out complex decision rule.
-It's basically the law of unintended consequences.
-Anyone who has seen the film Charlie Wilson's War can see how this plays out.
+It’s basically the law of unintended consequences.
+Anyone who has seen the film Charlie Wilson’s War can see how this plays out.
 I doubt that anyone in R&D correctly anticipated the cascade of events that followed the unrestriction of Gush.
-When I asked Forsythe about it I got a grumbling non-answer.
+When I asked Forsythe about it, I got a grumbling non-answer.

-Although my article archive is littered with probably over a dozen articles analyzing the restricted list proposing policy frameworks and all sorts of other prescriptions probably the most insightful pithy and careful analysis came this time last year.
-At that vantage point I could little have imagined the tremendous changes that were about to be unleashed.
+Although my article archive is littered with probably over a dozen articles analyzing the restricted list, proposing policy frameworks and all sorts of other prescriptions, probably the most insightful, pithy, and careful analysis came this time last year.
+At that vantage point, I could little have imagined the tremendous changes that were about to be unleashed.
 The metagame seemed pretty well set as the Gifts and Pitch Long combo decks fought for metagame superiority.
-After a year of unprecedented tumult that metagame is long gone.
-It wasn't just restrictions and unrestrictions that transformed Vintage although they certainly played a part.
+After a year of unprecedented tumult, that metagame is long gone.
+It wasn’t just restrictions and unrestrictions that transformed Vintage, although they certainly played a part.
 Erratum on Flash and Phyrexian Dreadnaught and a huge influx of new playables have shaped the format just as much.

-But the essential call of my article: to let the "markets" work themselves out the libertarian ethos that underpins Vintage and explains it makes just as much sense today as it did then.
-I could never have imagined that GroAtog would not be the dominant deck today nearly nine months after the unrestriction of Gush but if I were to go to a tournament tomorrow I would be playing with 4 Thorn of Amethyst MUD instead.
+But the essential call of my article: to let the “markets” work themselves out, the libertarian ethos that underpins Vintage and explains it, makes just as much sense today as it did then.
+I could never have imagined that GroAtog would not be the dominant deck today, nearly nine months after the unrestriction of Gush, but if I were to go to a tournament tomorrow, I would be playing with 4 Thorn of Amethyst MUD instead.
 Printings can be just as powerful as restrictions.

-Unrestrictions as a policy have been hugely successful.
+Unrestrictions, as a policy, have been hugely successful.

 Here was what the restricted list looked like in 2001: